jls83/reconciliation/README.md

 # Reconciliation

-Reconciles position data and transactions
+Reconciles position data and transactions.
+See included `recon.in` file for example input file.

 ## Requirements